libreobjet/open-guide/en/design_process.md

 _It's the journey, not the destination._

 Designing requires extensive knowledge in many fields and a lot of skills, both intellectual and manual.
 Skills like fine tridimensional sense, knowledge in geometry, mathematics, mechanics, anatomy and kinetics, proficiency with 2d or 3d software and lets not forget a feel for the beautiful.
 But don't be afraid, because everybody can design objects.
-Remember the times in when we used to buid huts, homemade bows or extraordinary worlds made with toys like Lego.
+Remember the times in when we used to build huts, homemade bows or extraordinary worlds made with toys like Lego.
 Working with open source design does not make assumptions about your knowledge but taps on your willing to learn and improve your abilities.

 Design Tactics
 ---------------------